 Kenneth Sloan, Ph.D.

 Academic Qualifications: Professor Sloan received his Ph.D. from the University of Missouri in 1969.
 He has been a professor within the UF College of Pharmacy since 1980.
-His research interests include the effect of nucleophilicity and nucleofugicity on SN2 reactions.
-The diffusion of heterocycles, anti-cancer, antiviral, steroidal and nonsteroidal anti-inflammatory agents through membranes and specially skin.
-Prodrug and soft drug approaches to improved analgetics and steroids.
+His research interests include the effect of nucleophilicity and nucleofugicity on SN2 reactions; the diffusion of heterocycles, anti-cancer, antiviral, steroidal and nonsteroidal anti-inflammatory agents through membranes and specially skin; and prodrug and soft drug approaches to improved analgetics and steroids.

 David J Harrison, MD, DSc, FRCPath, FRCSEd, FRCPEd, IFCAP

 Academic Qualifications: David Harrison is a medical pathologist who has practiced in a variety of areas including forensic, transplantation and molecular pathology.
 He is senior pathologist in Edinburgh, Scotland and is also Director of Laboratory Medicine for four local university teaching hospitals, with 19 laboratories covering all disciplines from genetics to microbiology.
-He is Professor of Pathology at the University of St Andrews, at 600 years of age Scotland’s oldest university.
-He also honorary professor in the University of Edinburgh.
+He is professor of pathology at the University of St Andrews, Scotland’s oldest university at 600 years of age.
+He is also an honorary professor at the University of Edinburgh.
 His research interests center around systems medicine, the application of systems biology to medical problems.
 He chairs the Steering Group of CASyM, a Europe-wide Concerted Action on Implementation of Systems Medicine.